tursodatabase/turso-docs/tutorials/get-started-turso-cli/step-05-replicate-database-another-location.md

 ## Understand billing for placement groups

 Adding a location to a placement group incurs the cost of one "database" for the purpose of billing.
-On the free starter plan, you have an allowance of three databases to use for creating multiple placement groups or adding replica locations to a group.
+On the free starter plan, you have an allowance of five hundred (500) databases to use for creating multiple placement groups or adding replica locations to a group.
 Right now, your "default" placement group costs two "databases": one for the primary location near you, and one for the replica